 A general rule of thumb is that home insurance is for sudden or accidental losses.
 That means that the loss was unforeseen and unable to be prevented.
-In other words, things that are out of your control, like a surprise tree falling on your house or a fire.
+In other words, things that are out of your control, like a surprise fire.

 Here’s an example.

 Let’s say that the underwater kitchen situation was caused by a burst pipe that gushed water all over the place.
-That loss is sudden and accidental, so chances are it will be covered.
+That loss is sudden and accidental, so it could be covered.

-Now there’s something important to keep in mind: the damage from the water might be covered, but the appliance or cause of the water may not be.
+(Now there’s something important to keep in mind: the damage from the water might be covered, but the appliance or cause of the water may not be.
 Let’s revisit the burst pipe.
-While the damage will be covered under your home insurance, the replacing of the pipe itself will most likely not be.
+While the damage will be covered under your home insurance, the pipe itself will most likely not be.)

 Pro tip: Read through your policy very carefully.
 It’s important that you’re familiar with what it says about water damage.
 Look for exclusions and ask your agent for clarification where needed.

 What types of water damage are not covered?